 Lesson 3: You will be happier if you nurture meaningful relationships.

 Have you ever come home from work exhausted only to have a friend or family member invite you to dinner?
 Although you’re tired, you go and by the end of the outing, you’re filled with energy again.
+Contrary to expectation, hanging out with someone you care about made you happier!

 Martin Seligman and Ed Diener showed this to be true in a study back in 2002.
 They wanted to know what made “very happy people” different from those with less joy in life.